andrew1007/mrfa-demo/article/1-introduction.md

 ![performance of click all checkbox using unoptimized app](../images/local-state-dev-tool.png)

 Technically, `useCallback` and `useMemo` could be used to retain reference equality.
 But these should be avoided.
 They are brittle to use and must be vigilantly maintained.
 These hooks rely on a dependency array, which is susceptible to ineffective memoization and/or stale values.
 Liberal use of them inevitably become liabilities in large applications.
 All of these issues and considerations are a non-issue if a different data management design pattern is used.
 It starts by managing data outside of the component hierarchy: the Context API.

+## To be continued

+With these concepts, typical web apps gain substantial amounts of responsiveness.
+But there are more performance wins that build on top of mindful component design, resulting in hyper-optimized applications.
+The following will take performance to a level that most developers have never seen in enterprise software.

+- Structuring normalized state trees
+- Robust memoization strategies for computed data
+- Dispatching optimal state transformations